-In the world of boot care, there are some cardinal rules that everyone must follow.
-Not following these rules will not only lead to incurable damage to your boots but will invalidate your warranty.
+In the world of boot care, there are cardinal rules that everyone must follow.
+Not following these rules will lead to incurable damage to your boots and invalidate your warranty.

 Here are the cardinal rules: